 As a consequence of Proposition \ref{sec3.prop1}, the distribution of $T_1(Y)$ does not depend on the unknown parameter $K:=k(\Sigma)$, and thus $T_1(Y)$ is Kronecker-invariant.
 As such, the size and power of the test $\phi_1$ also do not depend on $K$.
-For the asymptotic size of the test, we derive the asymptotic null distribution of $T_1(Y)$ under some regularity conditions in Section \ref{sec4.2:asymp.null}.
-Also, we study the consistency of $\phi_1$ under the regime where $C$ exhibits a partial isotropic structure.
-That is, letting $\beta_n(\phi_1)$ be the power of $\phi_1$, i.e., $\beta_n(\phi_1):=\bbP(\phi_1(Y)=1|I,C)$, we show that $\beta_n(\phi_1)\rightarrow 1$ as $n\rightarrow\infty$ under some regularity conditions.
-When obtaining the value of $q_{1-\alpha}$ or studying the power, due to the Kronecker invariance, we can assume $K=I_p$ without loss of generality.
+For the asymptotic size of the test, we derive the asymptotic distribution of a suitably transformed $T_1(Y)$ under some regularity conditions in Section \ref{sec4.3:asymp.null}, maintaining Kronecker-invariance non-asymptotically.
+We also study the consistency of (a version of) $\phi_1$ under some regime of the population cores.
+That is, letting $\beta_n(\phi_1):=\bbP(\phi_1(Y)=1|I,C)$ be the power of $\phi_1$, we show that $\beta_n(\phi_1)\rightarrow 1$ as $n\rightarrow\infty$.
+When obtaining the value of $q_{1-\alpha}$ or studying the power, we can assume $K=I_p$ without loss of generality, due to the Kronecker-invariance.

-While the asymptotic null distribution may give some reasonable approximation of the value of $q_{1-\alpha}$ for very large sample sizes, such approximation may not be accurate for moderate sample sizes.
+While the asymptotic null distribution may give some reasonable approximation of the value of $q_{1-\alpha}$ for very large sample sizes, such approximation may not be accurate for moderate sample sizes, as shown in Section \ref{sec5.1:null.simul}.
 Thus, with moderate sample sizes, the value of $q_{1-\alpha}$ may instead be approximated to an arbitrary degree of accuracy via Monte Carlo simulation, as long as the distribution $\calP_0$ can be specified.
 For example, under the null hypothesis that $Y_1,\ldots,Y_n\overset{i.i.d.}{\sim}N_{p_1\times p_2}(0,\Sigma_2\otimes \Sigma_1)$, the value of $q_{1-\alpha}$ can be approximated according to the following Monte Carlo simulation scheme.
 For $j=1,\ldots,J$,

 Then the Monte Carlo approximation of $q_{1-\alpha}$, denoted by $\hat{q}_{1-\alpha}$, is given by the $1-\alpha$ sample quantile of $\ell_1,\ldots,\ell_J$.
 Note that one can assume $\Sigma_2\otimes \Sigma_1=I_p$ in the above Monte Carlo simulation, as $T_1(Y)$ is Kronecker-invariant.